 - Not for smaller dogs under 35 pounds

 The Dog Expedition TC1 Border Patrol pet containment system is great for instances when you will be taking your dog camping or on vacation.
-It is meant to work as a wireless fence; it does not shock the dog so much as it uses vibration to evoke desired behavior (i.e., staying within the 800-yard range).
+It is meant to work as a wireless fences; it does not shock the dog so much as it uses vibration to evoke desired behavior (i.e., staying within the 800-yard range).

 This product allows users to remotely “train” their dogs with the availability of eighteen training capabilities.
 It’s also a great investment for the money.
+See our full Dog Expedition TC1 Review.

 Best Positive Reinforcement Training Potential: Garmin Sport PRO